AmitDavid/city_guesser_fullscreen_fix/README.md

 # City Guesser Fullscreen Fix
-A fix for City Guesser game (https://virtualvacation.us/) bug that makes the video zoomed in while using full screen (F11).
+Fix a bug in the game CityGuesser (https://virtualvacation.us/guess) that makes the video very zoomed in while using full screen (F11) on 16:9 aspect ratio monitors.